kkdt/eclipseone/README.md

 3. Use the `eclipse` closure to process the new configurations and add new sources and library files.

 This was never committed to my actual work because I had already left the program when I finished this task; however, the effort was not wasted because I apply this build file to all the projects I do on my personal time.

+> Original project exported from a personal subversion server into a git repository, and pushed to Github.